ranzes/multi-php/README.md

 Multi-PHP
 =========

-Run multiple versions of PHP on the same Apache instance on Slackware.
+Run multiple versions of PHP on one Apache instance on Slackware.

 A couple of SlackBuild scripts to run multiple versions of PHP on the same Apache instance on Slackware.
-Currently only PHP 5.3 is supported.
+Currently only PHP 5.3 is supported but more versions will be added in time.

 Build and install